Getting started

 Setting up the https web server on your local computer

-2. Once the installation is completed you can start the server by entering the following command in the command prompt: http-server.
+in the command prompt window and hitting enter. - Once the installation is completed you can start the server by entering the following command in the command prompt:

-3. After hitting enter the server will start and the command prompt will return several urls.
+. - After hitting enter the server will start and the command prompt will return several urls.
 These are the urls that are being hosted by the NodeJS web server.

 $ http-server